-Furthering my investigation of what is mysterious and timeless, I rely on a visual vocabulary that includes repetition, pattern, texture, nuance, and color.
-The shapes and patterns I work with are my way into the active form of meditation inherent in my painting practice.
-An obvious example is my use of parallel or stacked lines marking moments of calm focus.
-I often pull negative space forward which offers the effect of floating visual planes; a sense of timelessness is evoked.
+While investigating what is mysterious and timeless I rely on a visual vocabulary of abstraction, pattern, texture, nuance, and color.
+The shapes and spaces I work with are my way into the active form of meditation inherent in my ongoing painting practice.
+Meditation and painting share a boundary while connecting without a break.
+This is my entry point into what is timeless.

-As works develop, marks, shapes, surfaces and color relationships --the elements of an oblique, preverbal language--coalesce, giving form to feeling, sensations, and states of being before they are verbalized.
+As works develop, marks, shapes, surfaces and color relationships - the elements of an oblique,

 I am interested in the mysterious nature of what endures, both within an internal landscape and in the natural world.
 Continually there are shifts, transformations, and subsequent restructurings taking place; some are obvious while others are subtle, sometimes barely visible.